What to Do After You File a Tax Extension

 If You DON'T Have the Funds to Pay Your Taxes

 - Short-Term Extension of Time to Pay: If you will be able to pay your balance due within 120 days, you can call the IRS to see if you can qualify for a short-term extension of time to pay.
-If you are approved, you will still accrue interest on your balance, but you will avoid penalties, as well as the application fee for an installment agreement.
+If you are approved, you might still accrue interest and/or penalties on your balance as well as the application fee for an installment agreement.

 Installment Plan: If you owe no more than $50,000, you may qualify for an installment agreement with the IRS.
-There is a non-refundable $105 fee to apply, and you will still owe interest, but you will avoid IRS penalties for late payment.
+There is a non-refundable $105 fee to apply, and you might still owe interest and/or penalties to the IRS for late payment.

 Offer-in-Compromise: This is really your last resort and is not an option for most taxpayers.
 It is an offer to pay off your tax debt for lower than the amount you owe.
 The IRS will only ever approve this if they believe that they will never be able to obtain the full amount from you, because of your financial circumstances.